benzengin/DevOps-SRE/ComputerScience/Readme.md

 Trace is a tool for troubleshooting and monitoring API proxies running on Apigee Edge.
 Trace lets you probe the details of each step through an API proxy flow.

+# What is an OTP Key?

+An OTP key—a device that provides a "one time password"—can be used as your two-factor authentication, and add an extra layer of security to your Dashlane account.
+Someone trying to access your data would need not only your Master Password, but also need access to the OTP security key you used to set up your 2FA.